bharathiIT90/Gorgeous-Shoppe/README.md

 ## API Test Function
-1. Created a cart.<br/>
+ Created a cart.
-2. Created a Json cart token.<br/>
+ Created a Json cart token.
-3. Generated new url and checkout url using Json token.<br/>
+ Generated new url and checkout url using Json token.
-4. An arbitary email is passed as argument in the test case function.<br/>
+ An arbitary email is passed as argument in the test case function.
-5. Requested address from the user.<br/>
+ Requested address from the user.
-6. Returned the addresses related to user checkout if addresses already available.<br/>
+ Returned the addresses related to user checkout if addresses already available.
-7. Created an arbitrary user_id.<br/>
+ Created an arbitrary user_id.
-8. Updated the checkout url to produce the order details of billing address, shipping address and cart and checkout token.<br/>
+ Updated the checkout url to produce the order details of billing address, shipping address and cart and checkout token.

 ## Exploration through GorgeousShoppe